alan-turing-institute/bias-in-AI-course/Milestone3_Sources-Forms-and-Quantification-of-Bias-in-AI/README.md

 - Notebook 4: Use bootstrap sampling to get a confidence interval for each metric

-**Practice Instructions:**<br>
-You can chose to download the notebooks on your machine and use them with jupyter, or open them directly through Google Colab.
+**Practice Instructions:** You can chose to download the notebooks on your machine and use them with jupyter, or open them directly through Google Colab.
 If the latter:
 - Make sure you copy them in your own Google Drive as the original files are not editable.
 - When clicking on a notebook link, right click and open in a new tab as otherwise it will leave the Moodle page by default.